 Travel insurance is designed to protect you from unexpected scenarios that may arise whilst you are abroad, whether for work or pleasure.

-Especially since you can get reasonably cheap travel insurance these days.
+Especially since you can get reasonably cheap travel insurance with high flexibility these days.

 As a business owner, you have people relying on you, whether it's your customers, your team, or investors, you don't want to let them down because you tried to skimp on a small travel cost like travel insurance.